-\paragraph{Second Stage Approximation} To further improve mathematical tractability, we design the second stage approximation that provides a single-integral expression of the CDF as in theorem \ref{theo:joint_distribution_g_approx} and we assess its accuracy.
-Fig. \ref{fig:R} shows the empirical CDF of the FAS channel versus the analytical CDF expression given by the second stage approximation for $W=1$, $N=100$ and $\sigma^2 = 10$.
+To further improve mathematical tractability, we design the second stage approximation that provides a single-integral expression of the CDF as in Theorem \ref{theo:joint_distribution_g_approx}, and we assess its accuracy.
+Fig. \ref{fig:R} shows Monte Carlo simulation of the FAS channel versus the analytical CDF expression given by the second stage approximation for $W=1$, $N=100$ and $\sigma = 10$.
 We can see that the approximation starts improving as $R$ increases from $8$ to $13$.
-It reaches a satisfactory approximationa for $R=23$, and as $R$ keeps increasing from $30$ to $35$, the approximation starts degrading.
+It reaches a satisfactory approximation for $R=23$, and as $R$ keeps increasing from $30$ to $35$, the approximation starts degrading.
 Therefore, we investigate the optimal value of $R$ that gives the best approximation as a function of the problem parameters.
 An approximated optimal value is given by $R^* = \min \left \{ \left \lfloor\frac{1.52(N-1)}{2\pi W}\right \rfloor, N \right \}$.
 Although the proof of optimality is provided for the relaxed problem (\ref{P3}), simulation results show that $R^*$ provides a satisfactory approximation for the general optimization problem (\ref{P1}).
-For instance, taking the case of fig. \ref{fig:R}, we have $R^* = \min \left \{ \left \lfloor\frac{1.52\times 99}{2\pi}\right \rfloor, 100 \right \} = 23$.
+For instance, taking the case of Fig. \ref{fig:R}, we have $R^* = \min \left \{ \left \lfloor\frac{1.52\times 99}{2\pi}\right \rfloor, 100 \right \} = 23$.